AnubhavShivhare2003/Git-hub-work/Unit-2/Notes/Creating and cloning repositories.md

-# 📦 Creating and Cloning Repositories – CodingGita Hostel Guide
+# 📦 Creating and Cloning Repositories – CodingGita Guide

 In Git, a **repository** (repo) is like your project’s **digital storage room**.
 It’s where all your files, history, and changes live.